 Enlightened generally works better for its light drama and its thoughtful ruminations than its comedy, which is largely driven by Amy’s cringe-inducing zealousness and misunderstanding (or willful ignorance) of the social cues around her.
 Amy Jellicoe can be a tough character to watch and enjoy.

-And yet you can’t help but enjoy her.
+And yet you can’t help but love her.
 She’s spirited and positive and enthusiastic.
-Sometimes you wish you could jump into the TV set and smack her upside the head for the embarrassment she’s causing, but sometimes you wish there were a few more Amy Jellicoes in the world.
+Sometimes you wish you could jump into the TV set and talk some sense into her for the embarrassment she’s causing.
+Yet you can’t help but wish there were a few more Amy Jellicoes in the world.

 Enlightened is an example of what’s sometimes called “auteur television” — it’s written and occasionally directed by Mike White, who also plays a major role in the show as Amy’s coworker Tyler.
 He (and, to a lesser extent, Dern) are the sole creative voices of the show.
 He has a very distinct tone which is difficult to describe: 60% thoughtful, 30% satirical, 10% meandering.